sebastienros/parlot/docs/parsers.md

 ### Integer

-Matches an integral numeric value.
-By default the plus `+` and `-` signs are not parsed unless the `NumberOptions.AllowSign` is specified.
+Matches an integral numeric value and an optional leading sign.

 ```c#
 Parser<long> Integer()